PurpleBote/pboted/utils/message_formatter/README.md

 # Message formatter

-Simple script for fomatting the message for further sending through **pboted**.
+Simple script to format the message for further sending through **pboted**.
 Also, compatible with Java I2P-Bote decrypted identities file.

 Once the script has been completed, it will produce a formatted message.